 Students engage with a variety of genres and modes.
-They re-enact, represent and describe texts in order to display their understanding of narrative, theme, purpose, context and argument and to defend their ideas in written and oral modes.
+They reenact, represent and describe texts in order to display their understanding of narrative, theme, purpose, context and argument and to defend their ideas in written and oral modes.
 Students are given further opportunities to create increasingly sophisticated and multimodal texts in groups and individually.

-In order to monitor student progress and provide feedback to inform their learning, students will complete a variety of assessments throughout the year including, but not limited to:
+Students will complete a variety of assessments throughout the year including:

-- ongoing formative assessment within the classroom; - summative assessment based on the comprehension and composition of texts; - reading, writing, viewing, listening and speaking activities and presentations; - multimodal productions and presentations; - tests and examinations.
+- Ongoing formative assessment within the classroom: - Summative assessment based on the comprehension and composition of texts; - Reading, writing, viewing, listening and speaking activities and presentations; - Multimodal productions and presentations; - Tests and examinations.